arianics/js-performance-test/README.md

 An environment for comparing javascript code performance.

 *WARNING: Each test spawns a new node process.
-Choose the nemuber of test iterations carefully.*
+Choose the number of test iterations carefully.*

 ## Installation